TheTypeSet/recipes/sauces/slow-cooker-salsa-chicken.md

 - Usually serve on top of brown rice

 # Ingredients:
-- 1 lb boneless skinless chicken breasts
+- 1.5 lb boneless skinless chicken thighs (thawed if from frozen)
 - 24 oz jar of salsa
 - 22.6 oz can cream of chicken soup
 - brown rice